TheTrustyPwo/ISP-Checksum/README.md

            6: 'M', 5: 'N', 4: 'R', 3: 'U', 2: 'W', 1: 'X', 0: 'Y'}
 ```

-By inspection, the identification numbers are distributed in order of, and within each subsection, they are sorted by
+By inspection, the identification numbers are distributed in order of different groups of students, and within each
+group, they are sorted by
 name.
 On the right, the numbers show the boundary numbers for the batch of 2020:

 | Group       | Start  | End    |